dou4cc/xxwiki/Installation-Instructions-for-Google-Chrome-(English).md

 XX-Net is an Open-Source project for securing your internet connection.
 The tool works well for most browsing activity in China.
-There are three high-level steps
+There are four high-level steps
 1. Install XX-Net Proxy source code from Github
-2. Setup Google API server to get access to video streaming etc.
+1. Setup Chrome Certificates
+1. Deploy a new Google API Server
+1. Install SwitchyOmega to enable 1-click VPN

-# Step One: Install Proxy
+# Step One: Install XX-Net Proxy
-1. Download Source code from https://github.com/XX-net/XX-Net/releases/tag/3.2.8
+1. Download Source code from https://codeload.github.com/XX-net/XX-Net/zip/3.3.1
 1. Unzip contents of folder to any location.
 Make sure you remember the location, you'll need this later
 1. Double-click start.vbs or start.bat to start.
 1. A dialog box may appear.
 If it is in Chinese, the dialog box is asking if you want to put a desktop shortcut to XX-net.
 A desktop shortcut will make it easy to use in the future, so I recommend adding the desktop shortcut.